How to Simplify Your Gluten-Free Thanksgiving!

 Gluten-Free Pumpkin Pasties

-Our gluten-free Harry Potter pumpkin pasties are a unique twist on pumpkin pie.
-Of course, unless you are randomly planning a Harry Potter themed Thanksgiving, replace the lightning scar on top of the hand pies with 2-3 slits to vent your pasties.
+Pumpkin Pasties are a unique twist on pumpkin pie.
+Harry Potter fans will recognize them as a holiday treat from the series.
+Of course, unless you are randomly planning a Harry Potter-themed Thanksgiving, replace the lightning scar on top of the hand pies with 2-3 slits to vent your pasties.

-To save time on Thanksgiving, assemble your Pumpkin Pasties the day before and pop them in the oven when you head to the table for dinner.
+Time Saving Tip!
+To save time on Thanksgiving, assemble your pumpkin pasties the day before and pop them in the oven when you head to the table for dinner.
 Remember to set a timer to take them out.
 By the time your guests are ready for dessert, your pumpkin pasties will have cooked and cooled slightly to be perfectly ready to eat.

 Gluten-Free Apple Crisp